Skill Evolution

 Pattern 2 — Index-Per-Entry

-One small index file with one bullet per entry; individual entries live in sibling files loaded on-demand via Read.
+One small index file inside .claude/rules/ (one bullet per entry); individual entries live outside the auto-load zone (e.g. docs/decisions/) and are loaded on-demand via Read.

-│ - [Use Postgres not MongoDB](decisions/2026-04-15-postgres.md) — chose Postgres for jsonb support
+- [Use Postgres not MongoDB](../../docs/decisions/2026-04-15-postgres.md) — chose Postgres for jsonb

-│ - [Dual-write analytics](decisions/2026-04-22-dual-write.md) — HTTP sink alongside local JSONL
+- [Dual-write analytics](../../docs/decisions/2026-04-22-dual-write.md) — HTTP sink alongside JSONL

 ├── 2026-04-15-postgres.md ← loaded only when relevant via Read